Bryan A. Garner: Career

 After receiving his Juris Doctor degree in 1984, he clerked for Judge Thomas M. Reavley of the U.S. Court of Appeals for the Fifth Circuit before he joined the Dallas firm of Carrington, Coleman, Sloman & Blumenthal.
 He then returned to the University of Texas School of Law and was named director of the Texas/Oxford Center for Legal Lexicography.

 In 1990, he left the university to found LawProse Inc., which provides seminars on clear writing, briefing and editing for lawyers and judges.

-Garner has taught at the University of Texas School of Law, the UC Berkeley School of Law, Texas Tech University School of Law, and Texas A&M University School of Law.
+Garner has taught at the University of Texas School of Law, the UC Berkeley School of Law, Texas Tech University School of Law, SMU Dedman School of Law and Texas A&M University School of Law.
 He has been awarded three honorary doctorates from Stetson, La Verne, and Thomas M. Cooley Law School.
 He serves on the Board of Advisers of The Green Bag.

 Author

 As a student at the University of Texas School of Law in 1981, Garner began noticing odd usages in lawbooks, many of them dating back to Shakespeare.
 They became the source material for his first book, A Dictionary of Modern Legal Usage (1987).
 Since 1990, his work has focused on teaching the legal profession clear writing techniques.